 Contribution We present the first formal system that systematically internalizes theories into record types.
-The central idea is to use an operator Mod that turns the theory T into the type Mod(T), which behaves like a record type.
-We take special care not to naively compute this record type, which would not scale well to the common situations where theories with hundreds of declarations or more are used.
+Our central idea is to use an operator Mod that turns the theory T into the type Mod(T), which behaves like a record type.
+We take special care not to naively compute this record type, which would not scale well to the common situations where theories with hundreds of declarations or more.
 Instead, we introduce record types that allow for defined fields and merging so that Mod(T) preserves the structure of T.

-Our approach combines the advantages of stratified and integrated grouping in a lightweight language feature that is orthogonal to and can be easily combined with other foundational language features.
-Concretely, it is realized as a module in the MMT framework [Rab14], which allows for the modular design of foundational languages.
+Our formulation is language-independent in the sense that it is orthogonal to and can be easily combined with other foundational language features.
+Concretely, it is realized as a module in the MMT framework [Rab17b], which allows for the modular design of foundational languages.
 By combining our new modules with existing ones, we obtain many formal systems with internalized theories.
-In particular, our typing rules conform to the abstractions of MMT so that MMT's type reconstruction [Rab17] is immediately applicable to our features.
+In particular, our typing rules conform to the abstractions of MMT so that MMT's type reconstruction [Rab17a] is immediately applicable to our features.
 We showcase the potential in a case study based on this implementation, and which is interesting in its own right: A formal library of elementary mathematical concepts that systematically utilizes Mod (·) throughout for algebraic structures, topological spaces etc.

-Overview We formulate our approach in the setting of a dependently-typed λ -calculus, which we recall in Sect.
+Overview We formulate our theory in the setting of a dependently-typed λ -calculus, which we recall in Sect.
 2. This section also serves as a gentle primer for defining language features in MMT.
 Sect.
 3 introduces our notion of record types, based on which we introduce the model-operator in Sect.
 4. Sect.
 5 presents our implementation and a major case study on elementary mathematics.
 This paper is a shortened version of [MRK], which also contains all the proofs.